-Santa Fe sells more art than almost any U.S. city except New York, which it trails in potential paintbrush-wielding inhabitants by a cool 8 million.
+Santa Fe sells more art than almost any U.S. city except New York and Los Angeles, which it trails in potential paintbrush-wielding inhabitants by a cool 8 million.
 That fun fact can be traced directly to Canyon Road, its own little land of enchantment, where visitors can see a half-mile of art on a single stroll.
 One mile, if you work both sides of the street.

 It wasn’t so much for its artistic properties that painters sought Santa Fe’s light.
 Along with a squadron of other consumptive cultural elites, they flocked to the nearby Sunmount Sanitarium, where Easterners suffering from tuberculosis went to be cured—literally and figuratively—by the high-desert sun.
 Even after they got better, most simply never went back.
 Thus the Canyon Road art colony was born—not with a bang, but a cough.